Actively read, select key points,

-Display web pages for easy reading; use restrictive text selection while learning to select key words/phrases; and copy/paste selections into your favorite word processor where paraphrasing becomes ‘connect the dots’
+Copy and paste selections into your favorite word processor where paraphrasing becomes ‘connect the dots’ and plagiarism is reduced

 How does ReaderQ work?